 We are living in an age when we will see the dawn of the contextual sound track of our lives.
-With enough machine learning and data points Spotfiy is going to be able to slip in a song that’s based on context based on location, time of day, brands that you are walking by.
+With enough machine learning and data points Spotfiy is going to be able to slip in a song that’s based on context (your mood and body signs), based on location, time of day, brands that you are walking by.
 It’s happening today.
-Geo-targeting mapped to the weather was used by Spotify to ensure that you hear Austin based White Denim’s new song only if it happens to be raining in your area.
+Geo-targeting mapped to weather data was used by Spotify to ensure that you hear Austin based White Denim’s new song only if it happens to be raining in your area.
 True this is more of a publicity stunt than anything else and doesn’t make sense in the long run, denying those fans who can’t listen to the music they want to will probably encourage them to do so by other means.
 But it’s an interesting concept.

 Geo-location and music, the potential is limitless.
 Think for example you walk in close proximity to a Nike store and hear the sound track from Rocky playing, just when you hit that crescendo you are at the store-front and you see an instore display that makes that connection.
-Perhaps a pair of boxing gloves next to the latest pair of sneakers.
+Perhaps you spy a pair of boxing gloves next to the latest pair of sneakers.
 You get the picture don’t.
 The customer is subconsciously primed with the music and the instore communication capitalises on this.
 This is the future of marketing with sound.